nikhil/nikhil.github.io/_posts/2016-2-25-How-to-install-OpenCV-on-OpenShift.markdown

 ## Installation

 OpenShift now officially supports a python cartridge, so you do not need to install it manually.
-This requires you to fix the installation parameters for OpenCV (its okay I did that for you).
 Choose `Python 2.7` for your cartridge.
 Log in to your application by using your apps ssh link.
 Now go into your temp directory.

 {% highlight bash linenos=table %}